 Ideally, you should look for an indoor air device that has most of these features and one that is manufactured by a reliable brand.
 You also need to check for signs and symptoms of mould by using your eyes and nose by looking around for visible signs of mould (growing black spots, water spots or damp areas) and noticing smells.

 Another nice alternative is to install carbon monoxide detectors.
-These are basically devices that are odorless, colorless, tasteless and ones that can be a byproduct of many appliances found in your home (stoves, hot water heaters, grills and fireplaces).
+This harmful gas is odorless, colorless, tasteless and can be a byproduct of many different appliances found in your home (stoves, hot water heaters, grills and fireplaces).

 Carbon monoxide detectors should be installed on every floor in your home to alert you if there are any high levels of CO in your home.
 Just place them close to your bedrooms so that you are more likely to hear the alarm when sleeping – and make sure to change their batteries regularly.